Systemic Resilience

 Mapping

-Maps every stage of the AI pipeline, from raw data ingestion to the final decision, establishing critical context and boundaries.
+Maps AI-enabled decision pipelines end-to-end, from raw data ingestion to the final decision, establishing critical context and boundaries.

 Modelling & Discovery

-Identifies hidden fragilities and tracks cascading failure paths to answer the critical question: 'How could this break silently?'
+Identifies and models plausible failure modes, finding hidden fragilities to answer the critical question: 'How could this break silently?'

 Containment